-Though many of Thomas Jefferson's speeches and addresses exist, it is indeterminate how many he actually delivered in public.
-Early in his career, he was a silent member of the Continental Congress.
-John Adams wrote, "Mr. Jefferson had been now about a Year a Member of Congress, but had attended his Duty in the House but a very small part of the time and when there had never spoken in public: and during the whole Time I satt [sic] with him in Congress, I never heard him utter three Sentences together.
-The most of a Speech he ever made in my hearing was a gross insult on Religion, in one or two Sentences, for which I gave him immediately the Reprehension, which he richly merited."
+Though many of Thomas Jefferson's speeches and addresses exist in written form, we cannot determine how many were delivered in public.
+Early in his career, Jefferson was a silent member of the Continental Congress.
+John Adams wrote, "Mr. Jefferson had been now about a Year a Member of Congress, but had attended his Duty in the House but a very small part of the time and when there had never spoken in public: and during the whole Time I satt with him in Congress, I never heard him utter three Sentences together.
+The most of a Speech he ever made in my hearing was a gross insult on Religion, in one or two Sentences, for which I gave him immediately the Reprehension, which he richly merited."1

-As a young lawyer, Jefferson was respected for his knowledge of the law but not known as an outstanding orator.
-Edmund Randolph once observed, "Mr. Jefferson drew copiously from the depths of the law, Mr. Henry from the recesses of the human heart."
-Jefferson admired Patrick Henry as an orator; however, he wrote to William Wirt that Henry "said the strongest things in the finest language, but without logic, without arrangement, desultorily."
+As a young lawyer, Jefferson was respected for his knowledge of the law, but he was not known as an outstanding orator.
+Edmund Randolph once observed, "Mr. Jefferson drew copiously from the depths of the law, Mr. Henry from the recesses of the human heart."2 Jefferson admired Patrick Henry as an orator; however, he wrote to William Wirt that Henry "said the strongest things in the finest language, but without logic, without arrangement, desultorily."3

-From Paris, the young diplomat Jefferson wrote on March 13, 1789 to Francis Hopkinson, "My great wish is to go on in a strict but silent performance of my duty: to avoid attracting notice and to keep my name out of newspapers, because I find the pain of a little censure, even when it is unfounded, is more acute than the pleasure of much praise."
+From Paris, the young diplomat Jefferson wrote on March 13, 1789, to Francis Hopkinson, "My great wish is to go on in a strict but silent performance of my duty: to avoid attracting notice and to keep my name out of newspapers, because I find the pain of a little censure, even when it is unfounded, is more acute than the pleasure of much praise."4

 During his eight years as president, Jefferson delivered two Inaugural Addresses.
 One witness to the first Inaugural Address on March 4, 1801, Margaret Bayard Smith, described the scene: